Cerec veneers are a type of dental veneer. They are made by a completely different process to conventional teeth veneers.

 After checking a few details, the dentist can then bond the veneer onto the tooth, and it's all finished in the one appointment.

-For a general explanation of teeth veneers, go to Veneers For Teeth.
+For a general explanation of teeth veneers, have a look at my page about Veneers For Teeth.

 So let's sum up the advantages of this revolutionary system: